HamStudy/examtools-docs/content/docs/cve/Zoom.md

 ## Recording

-Not all VECs require recording, but if your VEC does, it is important that you've made sure that all the videos are visible in the gallery view.
+Not all VECs require recording, but if your VEC does, it is important that you've made sure that all the video feeds are visible in the gallery view.
 If your team requires another view, makes sure to follow their instructions.
 Don't forget to pause or stop the recording when the applicant is done.
 The paused video recording will result in one mp4 file.
 If you stop and start recording, then you'll get multiple mp4 files.
 You can later upload the rendered recorded video to Google Drive (mp4's do not count against your storage quota) or your favorite cloud storage (i.e. Drop Box).
 It is highly recommend that you work with an experience team to learn how to record for your VEC or at least ask for their documentation.
+As of August 2023, ARRL, GLAARG and SANDARC do not record every session, but might if the VEs think there is a particular reason.
+Personal informatio like IDs and registration information should not be recorded.
+W5YI and Anchorage do record, but their requirements for recording are very different.

    ![Zoom Record to Computer](../images/zoom_record_to_computer.png)